baojian/llm-26/index.md

 # Course Overview

+## Introduction

+This course covers the foundations and modern frontiers of Natural Language Processing (NLP), with a heavy emphasis on **Large Language Models (LLMs)**.
+You will learn the modern pipeline of building effective LLMs from basic tokenization to training, fine-tuning, and deploying modern LLM architectures.
+Our target audiences are undergraduates and graduate students.

+- **Prerequisites:** No formal prerequisites.
+For Fudan students, it’s safe to take this course in your second year.

+## Basic Info

 - **Course ID:** CS40008.01: NLP and LLMs
 - **Course Info:** Spring 2026, Fudan University
 - **Instructor:** [Baojian Zhou](https://baojian.github.io/), Email: bjzhou AT fudan.edu.cn